sdondley/Dist-Zilla-for-Beginners/tutorial7.md

 Our last blueprint was a trivial one for the purposes of showing you the basics.
-This next one might be one you'll want to add to your blueprint library, so you may want to follow along closely and do all steps below.
+This next one might be one you'll want to add to your blueprint library, so you may want to follow along closely and do all the steps below.

 ## Drafting a New Blueprint